bazbt3/bazbt3.github.io/links.md

 INTJ (hid well.)

-I'm @bazbt3 both on the [10Centuries](https://chat.10centuries.org) social network and on Twitter.
+I'm @bazbt3 on the [10Centuries](https://10centuries.org) and [pnut.io](https://pnut.io) social networks, and on Twitter.

 ---

 ### Mine:

-* Though I'm running two in parallel, my *real* blog is at [blog.bt3.com.](http://blog.bt3.com) (Don't worry about the redirect to 10Centuries.org, that's the actual hosting service's URL.
+* Though I'm running two in parallel, my *real* blog is at [blog.bt3.com.](http://blog.bt3.com) (Don't worry about the redirect to 10Centuries.org, that's the actual hosting service's URL.)
 * I have a [Github.com profile](https://github.com/bazbt3) with a few repositories of my own creation.
 * My [test site](http://www.bt3.com) - bt3.com, a domain I've owned since 1997!